Calculate the real cost of your UK Student Loan

 • Your student loan balance is written off

-Disclaimer: This tool does not consitute financial advice.
+Disclaimer : This tool does not constitute financial advice.
 We do not recommend taking actions based on the results of this tool; always do your own research first, and check a trusted source such as the UK Government website.
 Note that the tool makes many assumptions and so the results could be inaccurate; for example, Government policy could change and so the assumptions in the tool may become outdated.
-We can't guarantee to be perfect, so do note you use the information at your own risk and we can't accept liability if things go wrong.
-Visit https://www.gov.uk/repaying-your-student-loan to find out more information about UK student loans.
+You use the information at your own risk and we can't accept liability if things go wrong.